 “We need to recognise that we’re dealing with whole people and really embrace human kindness,” says Mandy, “Leaders who are doing that are the ones who are charging ahead.”

 As the ‘new normal’ that is hybrid working asserts its place, it’s imperative for business leaders to manage a hybrid workplace that’s applicable and practical to all team members.
 It’s important, now more than ever, for workplaces to adapt in ways that are considered rather than reactionary.
-To find out more information on how to successfully prepare for the new world of work, read A progressive leader’s guide to the future of work in Australia.
+To find out more information on how to successfully prepare for the new world of work, read Leading the Future of Work in Australia: Insights and Strategies.